 In this episode we cover…

-If you’re watching this on YouTube, make sure to click that little red subscribe button below.
-You can also go to thetrucker.com to read the latest breaking news stories.
-Well, that’s all for this edition.
-On behalf of myself, Rob Nelson and everybody else here at the trucker news channel, thanks for watching.
+If you’re watching us on YouTube, make sure to go to that little red subscribe button below.
+You can also go to thetrucker.com and read the latest breaking news stories.
+Well that’s it for this edition.
+Jessica should be back next week, so on behalf of myself, Craig Maltman, and everybody else here at The Trucker News Channel, thanks for watching.

 The Trucker News Staff produces engaging content for not only TheTrucker.com, but also The Trucker Newspaper, which has been serving the trucking industry for more than 30 years.
 With a focus on drivers, the Trucker News Staff aims to provide relevant, objective content pertaining to the trucking segment of the transportation industry.
 The Trucker News Staff is based in Little Rock, Arkansas.